11 Key Attributes That Represent Sustainable Home Design

 • Energy from less traditional sources: An energy-optimized home takes energy from renewable sources.
 This includes renewable energy sources such as wind power and solar power.

-• Net zero energy usage:ย Net Zero indicates a balance between CO2ย produced and CO2ย removed from the earth’s atmosphere.
+• Net zero energy usage: Net Zero indicates a balance between CO2 produced and CO2 removed from the earth’s atmosphere.
 The house doesn’t add any extra carbon dioxide to the atmosphere.

 While eco-friendly homes vary in their features, almost all have these three.